 This communication has been prepared by Greengage.
-"Greengage" means any entity within the Greengage Group of companies, where "Greengage Group" means Greengage Global Holding Ltd and any of its subsidiaries or affiliates of such holding company.
+"Greengage" refers to any entity within the Greengage Group of companies, where the "Greengage Group" comprises Greengage & Co.
+Limited and any of its subsidiaries or affiliates.

 Conflicts of Interest

 Greengage has a published a Conflicts of Interest Policy to which Greengage would refer all recipients of this document.
 Please contact Greengage directly if you are unable to access this policy;